 The Pom Poms

-These can be purchased but it's probably easier to learn how to make Homemade Pom Poms.
+These can be purchased but it's probably just as easy to learn how to make Homemade Pom Poms.

-If you use the same colors as in the weavings, you will
+If you use the same colors as in the weavings, you'll

 have an exact match.
 You can also create your own combinations not commercially

-Note that in the above photo, the center pompom is a Small.
-The two end pompoms (only one shown) are Mediums.
+Note that in the photo, the center pompom is a Small.
+The end pompoms (only one is shown) are Mediums.
 Create whatever sizes appeal to you - just aim for a balanced look.

 Putting It All Together

-- With green thread, sew the mini pompom onto the center of the shamrock
+- With green thread or yarn, sew the mini pompom onto the center of the shamrock

 - Sew the two larger pom poms onto each end of the base weaving.